What are the perceived issues?

 Units of power and energy

-Power is measured in Watts.
-You know the power required to light a bulb (15 to 100 W) and to heat your oven (1200 to 2000 W).
+Power is measured in watts.
+You know the power required to light a bulb (7 to 25 W) and to heat your oven (1200 to 2000 W).
 1000 W is a kW (one kilowatt).
 Other units of power, such as horsepowers, are now obsolete.
 If you like the old unit, 1 HP is equal to 735 W.

 One GW (gigawatt) is equal to one billion watts.
 G stands for 109.